system76/docs/_articles/switch-from-macos-to-popos.md

   - [Chromium](https://www.chromium.org/) (available in the Pop!\_Shop)
   - [Brave](https://brave.com/)

-If you currently use Chrome, don't worry!
-There are Chrome versions available for Linux too, as well as Chrome-based alternative options like Chromium and Brave.
+For users accustomed to Chrome, Chrome is available for Linux, as well as Chrome-based alternative options like Chromium and Brave.

 [Return to Table of Contents](#Contents)